 After your certification has been approved, we will send you out a resource pack including a fence sign, framed school certificate, apple slinky machine, stickers, tally chart, desk mats, and the Crunch&Sip rap!

 Click on the tab 'sign up' for further information and to apply.

 - 23What can we do if the whole school doesn't support Crunch&Sip?

 Firstly, don't give up!
 Many Crunch&Sip schools started with only one keen staff member or parent taking the lead.
-A single teacher starting a Crunch&Sip break in their classroom can start the whole school moving towards becoming a Crunch&Sip school.
+A single teacher starting Crunch&Sip in their classroom can move the whole school towards becoming a Crunch&Sip school.
 Try to enlist the help of other key people in the school.
 Remember, sometimes these things take time.

 If Crunch&Sip is running in your classroom, but your school is not a certified Crunch&Sip school, you can apply to become a registered classroom.
 Other teachers have found that by registering their classroom, Crunch&Sip can spread to the rest of the school.